Ezeilo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-File-5 To list all local vairables and enviromental variables and functions
+File-6 To Create a script that creates a new local variable.

+Name: BEST

+Value: School